 Student financial aid is credited to individual student accounts in equal disbursements by semester.
 The amount disbursed each semester is indicated on the student's Award Letter.
 Most often an award is disbursed in two equal payments, half each semester at the beginning of the semester.
 For example, a \$1000 grant will be disbursed \$500 for fall semester and \$500 for spring semester.
-Student financial aid is disbursed after the Add/Drop Period.
+Student financial aid is disbursed approximately seven days prior to the term for those who are enrolled and have the financial aid process completed.

-SATISFACTORY ACADEMIC PROGRESS (SAP)
+Satisfactory Academic Progress (SAP)

-All students must make satisfactory academic progress in an eligible degree or certificate program in order to receive financial aid.
+All students must make satisfactory academic progress in an eligible degree to receive financial aid.
 Financial aid applicants are required to meet the standards described below for all terms of attendance, including terms when no aid is received.
-Your cumulative grade point average must be:
+Your cumulative grade point average must be a 2.0 and you are required to complete at least 67% of credit hours attempted to remain eligible for financial aid.